ankitajaiswal00/Try-First/README.md

 # Try-First

-The following project is an implementation of the paper "VITON: An Image-based Virtual Try-on Network" from University of Maryland, College Park, China. https://arxiv.org/abs/1711.08447
+The following project is an implementation of the paper "CP-VTON: Toward Characteristic-Preserving Image-based Virtual Try-On Network" by B. Wang et al. https://arxiv.org/pdf/1807.07688.pdf

 ## Table of contents
 * [Introduction](#Introduction)